togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 })
 </code></pre>

-Well there you have it folks.
+And there you have it.
 We now need to have makeCollapsers return an object with methods.
 Surely this is a job for classes, right?

 Or not.
 Turns out that we can just return from `makeCollapsible` an object...with some methods...

 <pre><code class="javascript">
   $collapseHandle.on('click', function(){ toggle(!isOpen) })